WELCOME TO MARRAUM - LEADING ARCHITECTS IN TRURO

 As Cornwall’s main administrative and commercial centre, the city of Truro has a long history, reflected in a wide range of architectural styles from medieval to modern.

-The architecture of Truro’s residential streets shows a wide range of homes from different eras—from traditional cottages, to grand Georgian and Victorian townhouses, to contemporary homes.
+The architecture of Truro’s residential streets shows a wide variety of homes from different eras, from traditional cottages, to grand Georgian and Victorian townhouses, to contemporary builds.

-The Lemon Street and Old City Conservation areas are testament to Truro’s ongoing commitment to protecting its heritage buildings.
+Lemon Street and the Old City Conservation areas are testament to Truro’s ongoing commitment to protecting its heritage buildings.
+Projects in these areas can benefit from close collaboration with experienced architects in Truro who specialise in conservation and work to heritage buildings.

 Medieval and Tudor architecture